 Polymeric sand problems

 Apart from failing to harden up, you may experience other challenges after installing polymeric sands for pavers joints.
-You can prevent these challenges, and one sure method is to read and follow instructions in the manufacture’s manual before installing them.
+You can prevent these challenges, and one sure method is to read and follow instructions in the manufacturer’s manual before installing them.

 Check out the detailed guide below for problems you may have to deal with when using polymeric sand.